adityataksande/machinelearning/README.md

 # machinelearning
 #1.
-Linear Regression and model conversion using pickle
+Linear Regression and model conversion using pickle & joblib